rapdev-io/addon-datadog-agent/datadog-agent/DOCS.md

 ## Overview

 The Datadog Agent add-on integrates the official Datadog Agent into your Home Assistant setup to provide comprehensive system monitoring.
-It collects host metrics such as CPU, memory, disk, and network usage and can monitor Docker containers by mounting the Docker socket.
-In addition, it exposes a DogStatsD endpoint that allows the Home Assistant Datadog integration to send custom application metrics directly to the agent.
+It collects host metrics such as CPU, memory, disk, and network usage, and can monitor Docker containers (e.g. other addons).
+In addition, it exposes a DogStatsD endpoint that allows the companion [Datadog integration](https://github.com/rapdev-io/ha-datadog-metrics) to send custom metrics like sensor data to datadog.

 This add-on is optimized for Raspberry Pi 4 and supports Raspberry Pi 3B (using an ARM-compatible image) alongside other architectures.